cglindkamp/dfm/README.md

 --------
 * Uses inotify to always show an accurate view of the current directory
 * Delegates file actions (open, copy, move, delete) to external scripts.
-The default scripts use xdg-open, cp, mv and rm to perform the requested actions.
+The default scripts use see (run-mailcap), cp, mv and rm to perform the requested actions.
 * Remembers the last selected file in every directory to quickly navigate to previously visited paths
 * Filtered view: Show only files/directories matching a regular expression,